 Numerous persons have made major gifts to Seraj.
-Major Gifts (> $4,000) represent 36% of the total funds given to Seraj.
+Major Gifts (> $4,000) represent a significant portion of the total funds given to Seraj.
 We invite you to join these generous donors.

-Gifts of Stock - we have a relationship with a Broker who can arrange for the gift.
+Gifts of Stock - we have Vanguard account and a relationship with a Broker who can arrange for the gift.